-WE HANDLE MANY COMMERCIAL MATTERS HELPING BUSINESSES WITH LANDLORD, LEASE AND EVICTION ISSUES.
-WE HAVE HELPED MANY BUSINESSES FROM THE SMALLEST KIOSK IN A MALL RIGHT UP TO A LARGER OPERATION WITH MANY EMPLOYEES.
+WE HELP MANY BUSINESSES WITH LANDLORD, LEASE AND EVICTION ISSUES.
+WE HAVE ASSISTED VARIOUS BUSINESSES FROM THE SMALLEST KIOSK IN A MALL RIGHT UP TO A LARGER OPERATION WITH MANY EMPLOYEES.

 We give business, even the smaller ones, a great advantage since we can offer powerful legal services from experienced landlord tenant attorneys without the sky high legal fees charged by traditional law firms.
 Feel free to contact us if you own or manage a business facing landlord tenant issues so we can help as early as possible.
 Prompt action can avoid costly problems that occur by waiting or hoping the matter will work itself out, or even worse, hoping the landlord will help you to resolve things.

 See a LIST of former client business types.

 MANY BUSINESS OWNERS GET IN TROUBLE AFTER APPLYING COMMON SENSE TENANT RIGHTS PRINCIPLES FROM RESIDENTIAL LAW.
 THAT CAN CAUSE BIG PROBLEMS SINCE THEY ARE VERY DIFFERENT.
 HERE ARE SOME DIFFERENCES BETWEEN COMMERCIAL AND RESIDENTIAL TENANCY LAWS.

 -Contrary to what some landlords/agents say, there is no single "standard" commercial lease.

 -Some leases cause you to lose your lease and business if you try and sublease to anyone.

 -There is no statutory right to "repair and deduct" for property defects.